 Please don’t forget to enable the Start on Boot option to keep the app active even after you reboot your device.
 Moreover, you can also lock your phone’s screen via the notification panel but you’ll have to turn on the Tap the notification to Screen Off option.
 The app also offers a widget that can be added to the home screen.
 You can lock your phone by tapping the widget.

 2. Volume Unlock Tool

-Volume Unlock Tool is another great app that lets you wake up an Android device from sleep the volume key.
+Volume Unlock Tool is another great app that lets you wake up an Android device from sleep using the volume key.
 It’s the best among the 3 apps listed here because it’s minimal and gives an ad-free experience.

 Like all other screen wake-up apps, Volume Unlock Tool also requires device administrator permission, especially if you want to enjoy the screen lock feature via the notification panel.
 Install the app and toggle on the three options it provides and you’ll be all set to wake up your phone’s screen by simply pressing the volume up/down key.
 If your Android phone’s power key is not functional, you can Volume Unlock Tool as an alternative.

 3. Volume Unlock